 Office of Community Oriented Policing Services

-The COPS Office is pleased to feature the Goodyear (AZ) Police Department as the May 2018 winner of the Community Policing in Action Photo Contest.
-The winning photo features Officer Robert McCabe engaging in a meaningful conversation with a citizen during a Coffee with a Cop event in August 2017.
+The COPS Office is pleased to feature the Fauquier County (Virginia) Sheriff’s Office as the May 2019 winner of the Community Policing in Action Photo Contest.
+The winning photo captures a moment between Sheriff Bob Mosier and a young boy who wants to be a police officer when he grows up.

 To sign up for monthly updates or to access your subscriber preferences, please enter your email address in the Subscribe box.